sfatali/JEasyCrypto/README.md

 If you're interested in contributing, you're awesome!
 Isn't OSS great?
 Please read the [contribution guide](./CONTRIBUTING.md) for details on the process for submitting pull requests, it's not as hard as it sounds. :wink:

 This project follows the convention of [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/), a branching model for product development, so all the Pull requests must use this model to be taken in consideration.

+### Style guide
+The project code follows the [Google Java Style Guide](google.github.io/styleguide/javaguide.html).
+All the submited Pull requests have to follow this convention.

 ### Roadmap
 The management is done through a [project](https://github.com/a-rmz/JEasyCrypto/projects/2).
 There is the list of features and bugs on which we are working for the next release.
 The roadmap follows a Kanban-like methodology (backlog, development, revision, done).
 When you start working on an issue or feature, make sure you move the corresponding card on the project for the convenience of all the team.